Otomedius

-is a side scrolling shooter by Konami which featured personification of space fighters from various Konami games.
-The name is a pun, being a portmanteau of the terms "Otome" and "Gradius", with a set of equipment resembling space fighters from Gradius.
+is a side-scrolling shooter video game by Konami which features personification of space fighters from various Konami games.
+The game's title is a pun, being a portmanteau of the terms "Otome" and "Gradius", with a set of equipment resembling space fighters from Gradius.

-It received an Xbox 360 port titled Otomedius Gorgeous!.
+Otomedius was released as an arcade game in Japan on October 15, 2007.
+It received an Xbox 360 port titled Otomedius Gorgeous! in 2008.
 A sequel, Otomedius Excellent, was released in 2011.

 Versions

-It is Konami's first arcade shooter since Gradius IV: Resurrection in 1999.
+Otomedius is Konami's first arcade shooter since Gradius IV: Resurrection in 1999.
 The arcade title was announced in AOU2007 Amusement Expo on February 16, 2006, with test version available.

 Unlike previous Konami's arcade shooters, player can continue after losing all lives using a single credit.
 Player can choose which stage to play, with maximum of three stages playable using 1 credit.

 There are 4 stages in each game, with 4 (normal, hard, expert, ultimate) difficulty settings.

 Player can choose which mission to complete in any order within a game, but a completed mission cannot be chosen more than twice per game.

 At the end of each mission, the fighter is given a rank from S (highest) to E (lowest) based on score, obtained element, collected capsules, received damage, life loss.
 The rank determines ST points earned by the fighter.
 ST point is also determined by: